compbiol/mgra/docs/INSTALL.md

 	make
 	sudo make install

-If you do not have the root access or you want to install MGRA to a location other than /usr/local/bin, run CMake with -DCMAKE_INSTALL_PREFIX option set:
+If user does not have the root access or wants to install MGRA to a location other than /usr/local/bin, one needs to run CMake with -DCMAKE_INSTALL_PREFIX
+option:

 	cd build
 	cmake ../src -DCMAKE_INSTALL_PREFIX="<install destination>"